Red Storm and Hofstra will wear commemorative uniforms in March 26 clash.

 St. John's 11 Syracuse 13 March 9, 2013

-Having coached six full seasons for St. John's, Miller is now tied with Villanova's Michael Corrado as the third longest tenured coaches in the BIG EAST.
-Only Notre Dame's Kevin Corrigan and Syracuse's John Desko have spent more time at their respective schools.
+Having coached then full seasons for St. John's, Miller is now tied with Villanova's Michael Corrado as the longest tenured coaches in the BIG EAST Conference.

-In 2011, Miller led the Red Storm lacrosse team through a rigorous BIG EAST and non-conference schedule to a 4-10 final record.
+In 2011, Miller led the Red Storm lacrosse team through a rigorous BIG EAST and non-conference schedule.
 St. John's took on six ranked programs during the year, which included eventual NCAA tournament quarterfinalists Syracuse and Notre Dame.
-The season was highlighted by a thrilling 9-8 victory over local, BIG EAST rival Rutgers at the Konica Minolta Big City Classic held at the New Meadowlands Stadium.
-Sophomore goalie Jeff Lowman finished second in the nation with an average of 12.64 saves per game.
+The season was highlighted by a thrilling 9-8 victory over local BIG EAST rival Rutgers at the Konica Minolta Big City Classic held at the New Meadowlands Stadium.

 The 2010 season marked the Red Storm's first in the newly formed BIG EAST lacrosse conference.
-St. John's finished 5-9 overall against a schedule that featured four NCAA tournament teams and the national runner-up in Notre Dame.
-The Red Storm defeated Rutgers for the team's first BIG EAST victory and senior Tom Manes was named BIG EAST Offensive Player of the Week for his four-goal, one-assist performance.
-Senior Gavin Buckley was named one of 10 national finalists for the Lowe's Senior CLASS Award.
+St. John's faced a challenging schedule that featured four NCAA tournament teams and the national runner-up in Notre Dame.
+The Red Storm defeated Rutgers for the team's first BIG EAST victory and senior Gavin Buckley was named one of 10 national finalists for the Lowe's Senior CLASS Award.